oracle/oci-react-samples/mtdrworkshop/frontend/Readme.md

 If not installed, please install Go (see https://golang.org/doc/)

 ## **Task 1**: Configure API.js
+In this task you will edit API.js to point to the correct endpoint that will be allowed to access the APIs used in your application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-1. clone the git repository to a directory on your laptop (we only need the front end in this lab)
+1. Clone the git repository to a directory on your laptop (we only need the front end in this lab)
   ```
   mkdir reacttoo
   cd reacttodo